Gauss law constraint in A-theory branes: Introduction

 T-duality of the open string leads to the Dirac-Born-Infeld (DBI) gauge field on D-branes \cite{Polchinski:1996na}.
 The DBI electric field, which is the canonical conjugate of the DBI gauge field, is shown to correspond to the fundamental string charge \cite{Witten:1995im}.
 In the Hamiltonian formulation, the Gauss law constraint appears as a secondary constraint and also enters on the right hand side of the supersymmetry algebra \cite{Hatsuda:1997pq,Kamimura:1997ju,Hatsuda:1998by, Hatsuda:2012uk,Hatsuda:2013dya}.
 The local superalgebra shows that the DBI electric field represents the NS–NS charge of D-branes, while the DBI magnetic field is associated with the R–R charge.
 This identification implies that the worldvolume derivative encodes the brane charge density.
 Consequently, this structure provides a natural basis for understanding the correspondence between the extended worldvolume in our covariantized string solution and the constant charge parameter appearing in the exceptional $\sigma$-model \cite{Arvanitakis:2017hwb,Arvanitakis:2018hfn}.

-Sectioning of ${\cal A}$-theory has been discussed in detail \cite{Hatsuda:2023dwx}: The Virasoro constraint is used to reduce spacetime only, while the Gauss law constraint is used to reduce simultaneously both the spacetime and the worldvolume \cite{Linch:2015fya,Linch:2015qva,Siegel:2018puf,Siegel:2020qef}.
-Through a sequence of sectionings ${\cal A}$-theory branes reduce to strings in D-dimensional spacetime.
-The sectioning implemented by the Gauss law constraint introduces a new mechanism that choosing a solution of the Gauss law dimensional reduction condition reduces both the worldvolume and the spacetime.
+Sectioning of ${\cal A}$-theory has been discussed in detail \cite{Hatsuda:2023dwx,Hatsuda:2024kuw}: The Virasoro constraint is used to reduce spacetime only, while the Gauss law constraint is used to reduce both the spacetime and the worldvolume simultaneously \cite{Linch:2015fya,Linch:2015qva,Siegel:2018puf,Siegel:2020qef}. {The realization of U-duality on the M2-brane has been extensively studied from various perspectives \cite{Duff:2015jka}, the M2-brane has been shown to arise from the Virasoro dimensional reduction of the ${\cal A}$-theory brane \cite{Hatsuda:2024kuw}.
+Dynkin diagrams of duality manifest theories show that ${\cal A}$-theory branes reduce to strings in D-dimensional spacetime through a sequence of sectionings.} The sectioning implemented by the Gauss law constraint introduces a new mechanism in which choosing a solution of the Gauss law dimensional reduction condition reduces both the worldvolume and the spacetime.
 In this paper we analyze the general solutions of the Gauss law dimensional reduction condition and further investigate the exceptional symmetry covariant string solution.
-The exceptional $\sigma$-model has been widely studied \cite{Arvanitakis:2017hwb,Arvanitakis:2018hfn,Blair:2019tww,Sakatani:2022auu,Blair:2023noj,Osten:2024mjt}, and its relation to ${\cal A}$-theory provides a rich and nontrivial structure.
+The exceptional $\sigma$-model has been widely studied \cite{Sakatani:2016sko,Sakatani:2017vbd,Sakatani:2017xcn,Arvanitakis:2017hwb,Arvanitakis:2018hfn,Blair:2019tww, Sakatani:2022auu,Blair:2023noj,Osten:2024mjt}, and its relation to ${\cal A}$-theory provides a rich and nontrivial structure.
 In this paper, we propose this relation through the Gauss law constraint.

 6mm